CamoCatX/camocatx.github.io/about.md

 ### Notable Achievements and Knowledge
 * * *

-* Solved most of the <a href="https://portswigger.net/web-security/learning-path" class="no-decoration"><code class="language-plaintext highlighter-rouge">Web Security Academy</code></a> Labs and really appreciate the great effort they've put to prepare this world-class material.
-Current rank is below 300.
+* Solved most of the <a href="https://portswigger.net/web-security/learning-path" class="no-decoration"><code class="language-plaintext highlighter-rouge">Web Security Academy</code></a> Labs and really appreciate the great effort they've been putting to prepare this world-class material.
+My current rank is below 300. <a href="https://portswigger.net" class="no-decoration"><code class="language-plaintext highlighter-rouge">Portswigger</code></a>'s Research is the best in Web Security and their Web Security Academy and Burp Suite are highly recommended.

-* In the Top 5% of <a href="https://tryhackme.com" class="no-decoration"><code class="language-plaintext highlighter-rouge">TryHackMe</code></a> within the first month after start.
+* In the Top 1% of <a href="https://tryhackme.com" class="no-decoration"><code class="language-plaintext highlighter-rouge">TryHackMe</code></a>.
 This is another great world-class resource that I highly recommend.
 It is extremely addictive perhaps even more than video games! and you'll also learn a ton and grow as a Cybersecurity expert, both blue and redteam contents are fantastic.

+* Multiple <a href="https://tryhackme.com" class="no-decoration"><code class="language-plaintext highlighter-rouge">TryHackMe</code></a> certificates for both Red and Blue team pathways, also I'm working to get all of their certificates (currently there are around 14 of them).

+* Currently learning German as my fourth language!
+Putting a few minutes aside every day to learn this language.
+I think I'll continue my daily learning routine for at least 5-6 more years to gain mastery or at least C1/2 level fluency then I'll start my next language, it may probably be Chinese, because I only have time for learning the most important scientific/international languages & I also enjoy learning new languages.

-* Some certificate courses in Cybersecurity and some Programming language courses.
+* Some other certificate courses in Cybersecurity and some Programming language courses.

 * Multiple VoIP Certifications ( ECE: Elastix Certified Engineer, ESM: Elastix Security Master, Asterisk Programming(AMI,AGI, Dial Plans Scripting, PHP, .NET Core APIs...) ).